Regulatory framework overview

 How does the CNSC consult with the public?

 The CNSC welcomes public input on draft regulatory documents and discussion papers.
-Draft regulatory documents and discussion papers are released for public comment on the CNSC's consultation page and the Government of Canada's Consulting with Canadians Web site.
-The standard timelines for consultation are 60 calendar days for regulatory documents and 120 calendar days for discussion papers.
+Draft regulatory documents and discussion papers are released for public comment on the CNSC’s e-consultation platform, which can be accessed through the CNSC's consultation page and the Government of Canada's Consulting with Canadians website.
+Consultation periods are usually between 60 and 120 calendar days, depending on the project’s complexity and the level of potential public interest.

-Individuals and organizations on the CNSC's distribution list are notified about the release of new regulatory documents and discussion papers for comment, via the CNSC's subscription list email.
-A consultation notice for new documents is also posted on the home page of the CNSC Web site and the Government of Canada's Consulting with Canadians Web site.
+Individuals and organizations on the CNSC's subscription list are notified by email about the release of new regulatory documents and discussion papers for comment.
+The launch of a consultation is posted on social media, the CNSC home page and the Government of Canada's Consulting with Canadians website.

 Canadian Nuclear Safety Commission